BrandonAmyot/D20Game/README.md

 # D20Game
-C++ project recreating a simplified version of dungeons and dragons
+C++ project recreating a simplified version of dungeons and dragons.

 # Desciption
 A console application to allow a user to play a simplified version of Dungeons and Dragons.